scimad/scimad.github.io/_posts/2019-06-05-starting-opengl.markdown

 `OpenGL version supported by this platform :3.1 Mesa 18.2.8`

 Once the execution of the OpenGL program is verified, we move onto another example using OpenGL.
 I have used the example from the official opengl.org archive.
 This post is for educational purpose and no infringement of thier copyright is intended.
 I have included thier copyright statement in the program.
-This and other examples are found [here][opengl-exampls].
+This and other examples are found [here][opengl-examples].
 Here's the C code.

 {% highlight c++%}
 {% include attachments/opengl-basic.cpp %}
 {% endhighlight%}

-The following image is the output of the program:
+The following image shows the output of the program:

 ![Sample Output](/assets/imgs/opengl-basic.png)